cceh/rti/doc_src/shooting.rst

    Nikon: :guilabel:`WB` + :guilabel:`rear dial`.
 This setting has no effect on RAW images.

-3. **Set the ISO sensitivity.** Use the ISO setting with least noise.
-Nikon:
+3. **Set the ISO sensitivity.** Use the ISO sensitivity with least noise.
-   :guilabel:`ISO` + :guilabel:`rear dial`.
-All cameras have one ISO setting where the sensor noise is minimal, usually the lowest, but you should check with your camera manual or the internet.
+   Nikon: :guilabel:`ISO` + :guilabel:`rear dial`.
+All cameras have one ISO sensitivity where the sensor noise is minimal, usually the lowest, but you should check with your camera manual or the internet.

 4. **Set the lens to manual focus.** Nikon: Push the switch on the lens from :guilabel:`M/A` to :guilabel:`M`.

 5. **Set the camera to manual exposure.** Nikon: :guilabel:`MODE` + :guilabel:`rear dial`.
 Use the smallest aperture for maximum depth of field (:term:`DOF`).
    Nikon: :guilabel:`front dial`.
-Set the exposure time.
+Set the shutter speed.
 Nikon: :guilabel:`rear dial`.

 6. **Set the camera to Continuous High Speed Mode** Nikon: :guilabel:`left dial`.